wagner89/CSSTalk/README.md

 ---

 ## Target audience:
+* Developers who have no particular interest in CSS, but it was thrust upon them to produce front end code by on form or another of evil managment
 * Newcomers to CSS, who enjoy fiddling with code snippets
-* Veterans of CSS, who are looking for concise explanations/examples to send to junior colleagues (and who might find what's wrong with my examples and correct them)
+* Veterans of CSS, who are looking for concise explanations/examples to send to others (and who might find what's wrong with my examples and correct them)
-* Developers who have no particular interest in CSS, but it was thrust upon them to produce front end code by on form or another of evil managment
 * More...

 ---